Good times, not lap times!

 Join us in the beautiful foothills of the Mojave desert just outside Ridgecrest, CA for our annual Biltwell 100 Desert Race.
 All riders on all bikes are welcome and we've got a wide array of classes for old bikes, new bikes, expert racers and first-timers alike.

 The Start/Finish area is in the Football Field OHV area off the 395 just south of Ridgecrest.
-All rider’s meetings, awards presentations, vendors, etc will be at the stage area right off Dirt Diggers Road (same spot as the previous two years) Here’s a map, but keep in mind, sometimes Google or Apple freaks out, so keep an eye out for Dirt Diggers Road off the 395, turn East on that and you’ll see all the vehicles and pits set up about 1/4 mile in.
+All rider’s meetings, awards presentations, vendors, etc will be at the stage area right off Dirt Diggers Road (same spot as the previous two years) Here’s a map, but keep in mind, sometimes Google or Apple freaks out, so keep an eye out for Dirt Diggers Road off the 395, turn East on that and you’ll see all the vehicles and pits set up about 1/4 mile in - and use this rough course map as an extra reference.

 - Late Registration 6:30-9:00AM (Registration tent near stage)